“There is no economic world.”

 The differential is such that neither of the two entities (dy, dx) that are seemingly related by the differential are present in the differential.
 The differential is only the relation, not the actual entities.
 It is only the power of producing, or generating, the co-variation of the two mathematical entities when they come to be actualized.
 It is a place of repetition and retrieval (extraction) rather than a finished result.
 It is the place where the function (to be actualized) is determined, that is to say, differentiated, the place where it could have been otherwise yet it is faceted and cut to be this way, the place where the rift separating the variables and orienting their relative differences (in other words, their future co-variation) is first opened and the function is first shaped.

 The marginal method replaces objects by differential operators, and as the model is solved (rendered tautologous) these differences are nullified, as are the objects they’re based upon, and nothing remains but the syzygy.
 Therefore, in economics no distinction is made between a fact and that something is a fact (i.e. facticity).
 Since economic models use numbers rather than concepts, however, it makes more sense to say that economics deals with facticity-without-fact.
 To assert that economic events are more complex than theory portrays them is little more than blithely insisting that concepts are better than math, that facts are better than facticity.
 It is inane in the same way as complaining about how this year’s models of cell phones (or whatever) didn’t come out last year—if the companies could have done so, they would have!
-The whole idea of ‘radical thinking’ bringing about a ‘paradigm shift’ in economics is invalid because any change to it must address its facticity, viz. its mathematical tools, just as Einstein never could have developed special relativity without the Lorentz equations.
+The whole idea of ‘radical thinking’ bringing about a ‘paradigm shift’ in economics is invalid because any change to it must address its facticity, viz. its mathematical tools, just as Einstein never could have developed special relativity without the Maxwell equations.

 This tension is underscored in a maxim by Bohr: “Never express yourself more clearly than you are able to think.”
-When speaking of mathematical models, conceptual knowledge or episteme is an epiphenomenon of facticity, but it is often easier to abandon how we got to a result in favor of talking about the result by itself as an object; yet, this is undesirable to Bohr, likely because simplified statements are liable to be taken as metaphors which then acquire further associations that are entirely foreign (and often antithetical) to those that went into its creation.
+When speaking of mathematical models, conceptual knowledge or episteme is a byproduct of facticity, since it is often easier to abandon how we got to a result in favor of talking about the result by itself as an object; yet, this is undesirable to Bohr, likely because simplified statements are liable to be taken as metaphors which then acquire further associations that are entirely foreign (and often antithetical) to those that went into its creation.
 We then arrive at bizarre scenarios such as humanities students pontificating about neoliberalism to econometrics students who are incapable of putting into words the models and data sets that they’ve worked with all year.
 On the other hand, provided we are familiar enough with the ‘factic’ structure of a model, we don’t lose anything if we ignore its facts.
 Words themselves are unnecessary.
 So Friedman’s argument has much in common with another by Zhuangzi:

 The fish trap exists because of the fish.
 Once you’ve gotten the fish you can forget the trap.
 The rabbit snare exists because of the rabbit.
 Once you’ve gotten the rabbit, you can forget the snare.
 Words exist because of meaning.
 Once you’ve gotten the meaning, you can forget the words.
 Where can I find a man who has forgotten words so I can talk with him?